Ljosleidaradeildin/LD_Challengers_Series_1/Rulebook.md

 - Vote for maps
 - Play

-### 4.2.4 Map Veto 🔴🔴
+### 4.2.4 Map Veto

 **Best of One’s**

-Team 1 *(Left Side Team)* has the choice of which team bans first after the which the pick & ban procedure is as follows:
+Team 1 *(Higher Seed)* has the choice of which team bans first after the which the pick & ban procedure is as follows:

 - Team A - Ban
 - Team B - Ban